University of Waterloo

 Fax: (519) 746-8115

-I dabble in Astrophysics, Cosmology, and Physics of gravity.
-I am obsessed with observational hints that could help address problems in fundamental physics.
+Dr. Afshordi dabbles in Astrophysics, Cosmology, and Physics of gravity and is obsessed with observational hints that could help address problems in fundamental physics.

-My main current interests are in the field of theoretical condensed matter physics, with a focus on systems with random disorder, as well as strongly correlated classical and quantum condensed matter systems subject to strongly competing, or frustrated, interactions.
+Professor Gingras’ main interests are in the field of theoretical condensed matter physics, with a focus on systems with random disorder.
+He is also interested in strongly correlated classical and quantum condensed matter systems subject to strongly competing, or frustrated, interactions.
+Gingras’ lab frequently collaborates with experimentalists to test theoretical ideas developed in the group.
+They use a variety of analytical and computational methods, including large-scale numerical simulations, to address these areas of research.

 Office: PHY 354